 When priorities conflict across teams, individuals do not know where to focus, leading to frustration and burnout.

-Frameworks provide line of sight between daily work and strategy, reinforcing purpose and trust.
+Structured frameworks provide a clear line of sight between daily work and strategy, reinforcing purpose and trust.

 Cost: higher turnover, lower morale, weaker employer brand.